 - a small spark to start a forest fire.

-All three have the ability to control and take over it's object.
-So is the power of the tongue - it is little but has the ability to control the whole body.
+All three have the ability to control and take over its object.
+So is the power of the tongue - it is tiny, but it has the ability to control the whole body.

 Analogies for the Tongue